RichardBrown384/riscos-artworks-js/docs/README.md

 ##### Step 1

-Starting bottom up, the first thing to do is to take path B's blue fill sibling and demote it to be the first singleton list in path B's sublists.
+Starting bottom up, the first thing to do is to take path B's blue fill sibling and demote it to be the first singleton list in path B's SubLists.

 The result is